A topic from the subject of Organic Chemistry in Chemistry.

 Chromatography

 Chromatography is a method for separating molecules based on their interactions with different stationary and mobile phases.
-It can be used to analyze the composition of protein mixtures.
+Techniques like HPLC and size-exclusion chromatography can be used to analyze the composition of protein mixtures and purify individual proteins.

 Spectroscopy

 Spectroscopy involves the interaction of light with molecules.
-Techniques such as UV-Vis and NMR spectroscopy are used to study the structure and dynamics of proteins.
+Techniques such as UV-Vis (ultraviolet-visible) and NMR (nuclear magnetic resonance) spectroscopy are used to study the structure and dynamics of proteins.
+Mass spectrometry is also crucial for determining protein mass and composition.

 Types of Experiments